-Figure 7: Activity parameter set, usage level 10% in the totality of the sources lower than 10%.
-One of the least used constructs Parameter Set is shown in Figure 7, it is used to provide alternative sets of inputs or outputs that a behaviour, and thus an activity, may use.
+Those scarcely used, i.e., with a percentage less than 40% are 31, and in 8 cases the percentage is lower than 10%.
+One of the least used constructs Parameter Set is shown in Fig. 6, it is used to provide alternative sets of inputs or outputs that a behaviour, and thus an activity, may use.